-Charlotte Mason was a British educator the Loved the Lord and loved children.
+Charlotte Mason was a British educator that Loved the Lord and loved children.
 She observed children and taught others how to nurture children and guide them to their destiny.
-Her approach is used in many homeschools and some Charter schools.
+Her approach is used in many homeschools and some charter schools.

 Her philosophy has not only impacted the education arena but has also impacted the home life of many families.

 Good habits lay the foundation for the character of a man later in life.
 What is a habit?
 How would you answer that question?
 I would say that a habit is something you do, on some level of frequency, without much thought.
 For example, I don’t give much thought to buckling my seat belt when I get into a car.
 Do you?
 I just reach for the seat-belt and fasten myself in while I am thinking about something else or talking with someone in the car.
 I don’t expend much mental energy at all in getting that task done.
 It’s a good habit that keeps me safe.

 Step by Step